fsantanna/pingus/ceu/README.md

 form of explicit state which are likely subject to the same rewriting process.
 -->
-Overall, we believe that most difficulties in implementing control behavior in game logic is not inherent to this domain, but result of accidental complexity due to the lack of structured abstractions and appropriate concurrency models to handle event-based applications.
+Overall, we believe that most difficulties in implementing control behavior in game logic is not inherent to this domain, but a result of accidental complexity due to the lack of structured abstractions and an appropriate concurrency model to handle event-based applications.

+Note that we only touch classes that deal with events, as Céu is actually less expressive than C++ for pure data manipulation (game preferences, graph algorithms, etc).
+Therefore, we also rely on the seamless integration between Céu and C/C++ to take advantage of the existing code base and libraries.

 <!--
 ## Why rewriting Pingus to Céu?